g-bolmida/georgebolmida.com/content/resume.md

 ### Work Experience

-##### [Datacrate.io](https://www.datacrate.io/), Cincinnati, OH ☸ September 2023 - Present
+##### Datacrate.io, Cincinnati, OH ☸ September 2023 - January 2024

 **Co-Founder & Chief Technology Officer**

-I am the co-founder and CTO of Datacrate.io, a startup that aims to make retrieval augmented generation more effective for personal data with a primary goal of respecting user privacy.
-I am responsible for the technical direction of the company, including product development, system architecture, and cloud infrastructure.
+As the co-founder and Chief Technical Officer (CTO) of Datacrate.io, I led the startup's vision to enhance the effectiveness of retrieval-augmented generation for personal data.
+Our primary objective was to increase the portability of large language contexts and distributed personal data.
+My responsibilities surrounded guiding the company's technical strategy, leading prototype development, and applying for funding.

 ##### [Tangram Flex](https://tangramflex.com/), Dayton, OH ☸ January 2022 - September 2023